addyosmani/backbone-fundamentals/README.md

 });
 ```

-In the following example, we can also log a message whenever a specific attribute (the title of our Photo model) is altered.
+In the following example, we log a message whenever a specific attribute (the title of our Photo model) is altered.

 ```javascript
 var Photo = Backbone.Model.extend({